grafana/mimir/docs/sources/operators-guide/configuring/reference-configuration-parameters/index.md

 # example, within [series.maxTime-timeWindow, series.maxTime]).
 (2) The TSDB's
 # maximum time, if the series does not exist.
 For example, within
 # [db.maxTime-timeWindow, db.maxTime]).
 The ingester will need more memory as a
-# factor of _rate of out-of-order samples being ingested_ and _the number of
+# factor of rate of out-of-order samples being ingested and the number of series
-# series that are getting out-of-order samples_.
-You can configure it per
+# that are getting out-of-order samples.
-# tenant.
 # CLI flag: -ingester.out-of-order-time-window
 [out_of_order_time_window: <duration> | default = 0s]